-Eligibility for "State Degree Star Awards" is similar to the eligibility for Proficiency Awards.
+Eligibility for "State Degree Star Awards" is like the eligibility for Proficiency Awards.
 You may apply for Star while you are in high school or only one year out of high school.
-You have to apply for Star the same year you are applying for your State Degree.
-More details about applying for State Star are located on page 40.
+You must apply for Star the same year you are applying for your State Degree.
+More details about applying for State Star are located on page 38.